ursatile/css4eng/02-02-selectors-pseudo-classes-and-pseudo-elements.md

 ...and now you've got a rule on your website that says all the green headings should be purple.
 Great work.

+Compare that to this:

+{% example less-bad-html.html %}